aachrisg/julia_embed/README.md

 # Notebook interface demo
 These screenshots are me graphing a c++ implementation of "A Convenient Generalization of Schlick’s Bias and Gain Functions" (https://arxiv.org/pdf/2010.09714.pdf) inside of Jupyterlab.
+To bring up a Julia jupyter notebook session in your browser, install the Julia package IJulia using the built in package manager.
+Then type "using IJulia; jupyterlab()" at the julia> prompt and a web interface will come up.
+It may take a little bit of time to start up the first time as it compiles the code.

 ![image](https://github.com/aachrisg/julia_embed/assets/43356352/02f80cfa-9252-45d8-b3bb-d01d8d9d55b3)
 *C++ code in Emacs*